At the leading edge of Archival preservation

 - Build a facility that contributes to Gatineau's landscape by providing architectural quality and features that complement existing infrastructure

-- Support the federal government's sustainable development goals with a building design that meets the LEED standard, is suitable for the building's functions and provides the best possible compromise between sustainability goals and cost.
+- Support the federal government's sustainable development goals with a building design that meets the LEED (Leadership in Energy and Environmental Design) standard, is suitable for the building's functions and provides the best possible compromise between sustainability goals and cost.

 - Plan and construct a project that protects the surrounding natural environment through environmental monitoring and mitigation measures